Important Note: Only the posts/pages published in the last 2 days are included in the News Sitemap as per Google’s News Sitemap Guidelines.

 As easy it is to configure the news sitemap with Rank Math, it is important to keep a few things in mind.
 This is especially important to remember, as Google News has constantly evolving rules, and it is better to be compliant.

 The second point is regarding the Genre and the Stock Ticker options.
-Technically, Google removed them from their Google News specification a long time ago, but Google has not outright confirmed that they don’t want publishers to add this information in the sitemap.
-Here is a Twitter thread about it, if you’re interested.
+Technically, Google removed them from their Google News specification a long time ago, and hence we’ve removed them from our News Sitemap module.

 I hope it is now clear to you how you can use the News Sitemap feature in Rank Math to publish compliant content and enjoy additional distribution with Google.
 If you have questions, feel free to create a support ticket on the Rank Math forum, and our team of helpful experts, who are available 24×7 by the way, will help you out immediately.

 Still need help?